lungheichen/sofi-statement-scraper/README.md

 with all statements data there!

 ## Why was this built?
-I made this because there are no easy-to-use respositories that scrape SoFi statement data.
+I made this because, as of Feb 2024, SoFi doesn't export statement data in text format past 2 years.
+There are also no easy-to-use respositories that scrape SoFi statement data.
 This was my attempt at doing so.